luigi-sw/LCSoft.Results/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the CC-BY-NC-ND-4.0 License.
 See the LICENSE file for details.

 ## 🙌 Contributing